 The CNL approach defines a nutrient concentration below which the nutrient is considered to limit production.
-It refers specifically to the concentration of a particular nutrient in a particular plant part at a specific stage of growth at which production losses reach 5 to 10%.
+It refers specifically to the concentration of a particular nutrient in a particular plant part at a specific stage of growth at which production losses reach 5-10%.
 For Florida sugarcane, the top visible dewlap (TVD) leaf blade is sampled during the grand growth period of June to August.
 When using this approach it is particularly important to collect leaf samples at the specified growth stage used for reference standards because nutrient contents change during the crop growth cycle.
 The CNL approach may also include using a nutrient's optimum range, defined as the range of concentration of a nutrient considered optimum for production.
 Within this range there should be no deficiency or excess of a given nutrient.
 Sugarcane leaf nutrient critical values and optimum ranges are given in Table 1.

-DRIS calculates indices relative to zero by comparing leaf nutrient ratios with those found in a high-yielding population.
-In the mid-1980s a DRIS application for Florida sugarcane was developed (Elwali and Gascho, 1983; 1984).
-DRIS requires a large number of observations of plant tissue nutrient concentrations and associated crop yields which are used to define separate low- and high-yielding populations and are also used to determine nutrient ratio means for the high-yielding population.
-A calibration formula uses the means and standard deviations of the nutrient ratios to calculate relative indices for individual nutrients that can range from negative to positive and that when equal to zero indicate that the associated nutrient ratios are similar to those of the high-yielding test population.
-The more negative an index for a given nutrient, the more likely the nutrient is insufficient relative to other nutrients.
+Table 1.
+Sugarcane leaf nutrient critical values and optimum ranges application for Florida sugarcane was developed (Elwali and Gascho, 1983; 1984).
+DRIS requires a large number of observations of plant tissue nutrient concentrations and associated crop yields which are used to define separate low-yielding and high-yielding populations and are also used to determine nutrient ratio means for the high-yielding population.
+A calibration formula uses the means and standard deviations of the nutrient ratios to calculate relative indices for individual nutrients that can range from negative to positive.
+When a relative index for a specific nutrient is equal to zero, then the associated nutrient ratios are similar to those of the high-yielding test population.
+The more negative an index for a given nutrient, the more likely the nutrient is present at insufficient levels relative to other nutrients.
 A positive index indicates the nutrient is present in excess relative to other nutrients.
 The Nutrient Balance Index (NBI) can be calculated by adding the absolute value of all individual indices together.
 As the NBI increases, the more out of balance a leaf analysis is considered to be.
 DRIS incorporates a measure of the balance between nutrients and can indicate problems that are not as obvious with the CNL approach.
-It also has the advantage of not being as sensitive to the stage of growth as the CNL approach, which allows a wider time frame in which to collect samples.
+It also has the advantage of not being as sensitive to the stage of high-yielding population.
+In the mid-1980's a DRIS growth as the CNL approach, which allows a wider time frame in which to collect samples.
 It is important to note that the use of one approach does not exclude the use of the other.
 DRIS is simply another valuable tool that can be used to examine nutrient balance, and offers additional interpretations beyond the evaluation of leaf nutrient concentrations alone.